Dawn. It was our friend’s last day, a Sunday, fittingly for a man of such faith.

 It’s an understatement to say it was a delicate time in our lives, given the shock and awe of that diagnosis.

-Chris and his son arrived in our gravel driveway in a Crown Vic that now sports a Marine sticker.
+Chris and his son arrived in our driveway in a Crown Vic that now sports a Marine sticker.
 No one cuts off the driver of such a car.
-Jim and I went to the front door when we heard the gravel crunch and the car doors thunk shut.
+Jim and I went to the front door when we heard the stone-strewn driveway crunch and the car doors thunk shut.

 Chris powered over the old pine boards to the evergreen door where many others who’d known us for years hesitated and others shied away, not having any idea what to say.

 Chris had already outlived a dire prediction after being diagnosed more than two years earlier with metastatic cancer.